Ryder Cup 2023 tee times today and schedule after Saturday fourball pairings announced

 Brooks Koepka then took a swipe at the Masters champion, with Team USA winning just 10 holes all morning and in need of a miraculous comeback, although Zach Johnson confirmed much of the team has been suffering from illness.

-FOLLOW LIVE - Ryder Cup 2023 - Day 2 latest scores and updates as Rory McIlroy and Tommy Fleetwood lead Europe
+FOLLOW LIVE - Ryder Cup 2023 - Day 2 latest scores and updates as Rory McIlroy and Viktor Hovland lead Europe

 The five-point lead after the opening day equals the biggest in Ryder Cup history and was last achieved at Oakland Hills in 2004, when Europe went on to win by nine points.
 Get all the latest golf betting sites offers here